jgfoster/PharoGs/README.md

 ### Testing

-To test PharoGs, try the following:
+To run individual tests in PharoGs, try the following:

 ```
 topaz -lq